Are you struggling to make your cause known and garner more support for your nonprofit through social media?

-"Generally, scheduling via a planning tool not only saves tons of time on a day-to-day basis, but it also helps you develop a content calendar so your efforts are more organized and deliberate.
-It keeps you from constantly being in defense mode thinking, "What should we post today?".
+"Generally, scheduling via a planning tool not only saves tons of time on a day-to-day basis, but it also helps you develop a content calendar so your efforts are more organised and deliberate.
+It keeps you from constantly being in defence mode thinking, "What should we post today?".

 Content calendars and planned content serve as a backbone for consistent sharing—and from there, you can supplement with engagement and interaction that adds that "human element" so often missing from social media presences.”